video

 Get ready.

-Show me your pointy fingers.
+Show me your pointing fingers.

 Well done.

-Point to the screen, I'm gonna show you.
+I'm gonna show you.

-The answers are "The Three Little Pigs," and "Little Red Riding Hood."
-I know they are traditional tales because the front covers are showing me illustrations and traditional tales are fiction.
+The answers are "The Three Little Pigs" and "Little Red Riding Hood."
+I know they are traditional tales because the front covers are showing me illustrations, and traditional tales are fiction, and fiction books usually have illustrations instead of photos.

-And I can see on the front cover of "My First Book of Garden Bugs" there are real photos.
+And I can see on the front cover of "My First Book of Garden Bugs," there are real photos.

 Now, here are some other traditional tales that you might recognise.

 "Goldilocks and the Three Bears," "Ramayana," and "Jack and the Beanstalk."
 Have you read them before?
-You have Great.
+You have, great.

-Oh, some of you haven't, that's okay.
+Oh, some of you haven't.

 My favourite traditional tale is "Goldilocks and the Three Bears" because it is fun to imagine trying out different chairs and beds, just like Goldilocks did.

-Hmm, what's yours?
-I would like you, because I am curious, I would like you to tell your partner, which is your favourite traditional tale.
+What's yours?
+I would like you, because I am curious, I would like you to tell your partner, which is your favourite traditional tale?
+I would like you to also explain why this is your favourite.

 Now I'd like you to use that phrase and tell the person near to you your favourite traditional tale.